avidbots/flatland/docs/overview.rst

 Flatland Simulator is a light weight, performance centric 2D robot simulator.
 It is built to integrate directly with ROS and uses Box2D for physics simulation.
 The build fetches Box2D 3.1.1 (MIT license).
-The legacy bundled Box2D sources remain in the repository but are not compiled.

 This project is divided into four ROS packages: flatland_server, flatland_plugins, and flatland_viz, and flatland messages.